PLBY Group Inc. (PLBY) Reveals an Earnings Mystery

-PLBY Group Inc. (NASDAQ:PLBY) went down by -7.74% from its latest closing price compared to the recent 1-year high of $63.04.
-The company’s stock price has collected -20.62% of loss in the last five trading sessions.
+PLBY Group Inc. (NASDAQ:PLBY) went up by 6.67% from its latest closing price compared to the recent 1-year high of $63.04.
+The company’s stock price has collected 5.81% of gains in the last five trading sessions.
 The Wall Street Journal reported on 06/29/21 that Playboy Owner to Buy Lingerie Retailer for Over $330 Million

 Is It Worth Investing in PLBY Group Inc. (NASDAQ :PLBY) Right Now?